 Many of the humans that survived the Technocalypse grew to develop an even greater dependence on their AIs than their ancestors the explorers of outer and inner (virtual) space had during the preceding half millennium.
 A new interplanetary civilization, known to later historians as the First Federation, developed under the guidance of the hyperturings, who had preserved human and other life during the dark ages.
 Visionary human leaders, turingrade to superturing AIs, and representatives of the emerging provolve and vec clades worked together as equals with the hyperturings to unite the isolated and often mutually hostile societies of post-Technocalypse Solsys into a single "Federation" that shared a common set of informational, organizational, and economic protocols, and less formally a common philosophy, cosmology, and spirituality.
-This was sometimes referred to by later historians as the First Federation Ontology, although it was never a consistent and coherent ontology the way the later Second Federation Ontology was.
+This was sometimes referred to by later historians as the First Federation Ontology, although it was never a consistent and coherent system the way the later Concord Ontology was.
 These protocols presided over an astonishing diversity of cultural, technological and gengineering experimentation, evolution, exploration, which for a few short centuries from 900 to 1500 AT was a true Golden Age for humankind and for other modosophont Terragens.